lightning/bolts/04-onion-routing.md

    * [`2`:`pad_len`]
    * [`pad_len`:`pad`]

-Where `hmac` is an HMAC authenticating the remainder of the packet, with a key using the above key generation with key type `um`, `failuremsg` is defined below, and `pad` as extra bytes to conceal length.
+Where `hmac` is an HMAC authenticating the remainder of the packet, with a key generated using the above process, with key type `um`, `failuremsg` as defined below, and `pad` as the extra bytes used to conceal length.

+The node:
-The node SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
+  - SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
-This is 118 bytes longer than then the longest currently-defined message.
+    - Note: this value is 118 bytes longer than the longest currently-defined message.

 The node then generates a new key, using the key type `ammag`.
 This key is then used to generate a pseudo-random stream, which is then applied to the packet using `XOR`.

 The obfuscation step is repeated by every node on the return path.
-Upon receiving a packet the node will generate its `ammag`, generate the pseudo-random byte stream and apply it to the packet before forwarding.
+Upon receiving a packet, the node will generate its `ammag`, generate the pseudo-random byte stream, and apply it to the packet before forwarding.

-The origin node detects that it is the final hop of the return message since it was the origin of the corresponding forward packet.
+The origin node detects that it is the final hop of the return message, since it was the origin of the corresponding forward packet.
-When an origin node receive an error message matching a transfer it initiated, i.e. it cannot forward the error any further, the node generates the `ammag` and `um` keys for each hop in the route.
+When an origin node receive an error message matching a transfer it initiated, i.e. it cannot forward the error any further, the node then generates the `ammag` and `um` keys for each hop in the route.
-The node then iteratively decrypts the error message with each of the `ammag` keys and computes the HMAC with the `um` keys.
+The node then iteratively decrypts the error message using each of the `ammag` keys and computes the HMAC using the `um` keys.
 The origin node can detect the sender of the error message by matching the `hmac` field with the computed HMAC.

+The node:
-Once the original message has been decrypted it SHOULD be stored in a copy and the node SHOULD continue decrypting, until the loop has been repeated 20 times, using a constant `ammag` and `um` keys to obfuscate the route length.
+  - once the original message has been decrypted:
+    - SHOULD store a copy of the message.
+    - SHOULD continue decrypting, until the loop has been repeated 20 times.
+    - SHOULD use constant `ammag` and `um` keys to obfuscate the route length.

-The association between forward and return packet is handled outside of the protocol, e.g. by association to an HTLC in a payment channel.
+The association between the forward and return packets is handled outside of this protocol, e.g. via association with an HTLC in a payment channel.

 ## Failure Messages